Zmk55/CatSnappy/README.md

 Catsnappy.com is a play off of a mix of instagram and imgur.
 This website is for catlovers where only cat related media can be posted.
 This website demonstrates what the front end will look like before a user signs in.
 I plan to use this project in the back end to tie everything together.

-Feel fee to view from the web as it is being hosted from my computer. www.catsnappy.com